takahideiwai/Crypto/_episodes/02-rsa.md

 ### Task 3: Decrypting a Message
 The public/private keys used in this task are the same as the ones used in Task 2.
-Please decrypt the following ciphertext C, and convert it back to a plain ASCII string.
+Please decrypt the following cipher text *C*, and convert it back to a plain ASCII string.

 ~~~
 C = 8C0F971DF2F3672B28811407E2DABBE1DA0FEBBBDFC7DCB67396567EA1E2493F